-If you've ever had juicy tender, fall-off-the-bone ribs at your favorite BBQ restaurant, chances are you want to have them as often as you can.
+If you've ever had juicy, tender, fall-off-the-bone ribs at your favorite BBQ restaurant, chances are you want to have them as often as you can.

 Using the crock pot is the best way to cook ribs because it results in perfectly cooked, juicy, and tender ribs.
 The slow cooker allows the ribs to cook low and slow, which breaks down the tough connective tissue in the meat and leaves you with fall-off-the-bone ribs that are melt-in-your-mouth tender!

-So, if you're looking for the best slow cooker country ribs style recipe, try out this simple slow-cooked method and serve with Instant Pot Mac and Cheese or a side of Slow Cooker Baked Beans with Bacon.
+So, if you're looking for the best slow cooker ribs recipe, try out this simple slow-cooked method and serve with Instant Pot Mac and Cheese or a side of Slow Cooker Baked Beans with Bacon.

 Why You’ll Love This Recipe

 - The slow cooker takes otherwise tough meat and turns it into something that is meltingly tender and full of flavor!